AndyObtiva/puts_debuggerer/README.md

 [![Build Status](https://travis-ci.org/AndyObtiva/puts_debuggerer.svg?branch=master)](https://travis-ci.org/AndyObtiva/puts_debuggerer)
 [![Coverage Status](https://coveralls.io/repos/github/AndyObtiva/puts_debuggerer/badge.svg?branch=master)](https://coveralls.io/github/AndyObtiva/puts_debuggerer?branch=master)

-Ruby library for improved puts debugging, automatically displaying bonus useful information such as source file, line number and source code.

 Yes, many of us avoid debuggers like the plague and clamp on to our puts statements like an umbrella in a stormy day.
 Why not make it official and have puts debugging become its own perfectly legitimate thing?!!

-And thus, puts_debuggerer was born!!!
+And thus, puts_debuggerer was born.
 A guilt-free puts debugger Ruby gem FTW!

+In other words, puts_debuggerer is a Ruby library for improved puts debugging, automatically displaying bonus useful information such as source line number and source code.

 Partially inspired (only partially ;) by this blog post: https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html